 Shelter and Shadows (ebook version here) has been described as a “personal odyssey” by the Dublin Historical Record.
 The first part of this three-part book gives the impression that it is about family history.
 Not so.
-The book does employ the historic background of the author’s family to introduce the reader to a much deeper question.
+While the book does employ the historic background of the author’s family, the reader is introduced to a much deeper question.
 It is one that we all ask at some point in our lives.
 Who am I?

 Novel by the same author

-St Patrick’s letter to Prosper (out of print) by Raymond Keogh was published by Paulines Publications Africa in 1995.
+St Patrick’s letter to Prosper was published by Paulines Publications Africa in 1995.

 The Decade of Centenaries began in 2012 and was set to end in 2022 on the anniversary of independence.
 This is the natural starting point for a Decade of Anniversaries that celebrates the rich Christian heritage of Ireland and remembers high points of its history, not least of which were the achievement of Catholic Emancipation in 1829 and the 1600th anniversary of the coming of Saint Patrick in 432.
 The purpose of serializing Patrick’s Letter is to draw attention to the forthcoming Decade and take a closer look at a figure that the Irish in Ireland and the diaspora revere.